mangdangroboticsclub/QuadrupedRobot/README.md

 ## How it works basicly
 ![Overview diagram](StanfordQuadruped/imgs/diagram1.jpg)
+This section is copied from [here](https://github.com/stanfordroboticsclub/StanfordQuadruped) wrote by Nathan.
 The main program is ```run_robot.py``` which is located in ```QuadrupedRobot\StanfordQuadruped``` directory.
 The robot code is run as a loop, with a joystick interface, a controller, and a hardware interface orchestrating the behavior.

 The joystick interface is responsible for reading joystick inputs from a UDP socket and converting them into a generic robot ```command``` type.
 A separate program, ```joystick.py```, publishes these UDP messages, and is responsible for reading inputs from the controller over bluetooth.
 The controller does the bulk of the work, switching between states (trot, walk, rest, etc) and generating servo position targets.
 A detailed model of the controller is shown below.
 The third component of the code, the hardware interface, converts the position targets from the controller into PWM duty cycles, which it then passes to a Python binding to ```PCA9685```, which then generates PWM signals in software and sends these signals to the motors attached to the Raspberry Pi.